 Make sure to check the forecast and plan ahead for the weather.
 In general, the average daily temperatures and precipitation include:

 - Beijing: The average daytime temp is 35 F (1 C) and average number of rainy days is two.

-- Shanghai: The average daytime temp is 46 F (8 C) and average number of rainy days is nine.
+- Shanghai: The average daytime temp is 46 F (8 C) and average number of rainy days is eleven.

 - Guangzhou: The average daytime temp is 65 F (18 C) and average number of rainy days is eight.

 - Guilin: The average daytime temp is 53 F (12 C) and average number of rainy days is 3.

 What to Pack

 - North: It will be cold during the day and below freezing at night.
 You'll probably be thankful if you bring along long underwear, a fleece, and a windproof or down jacket.
 Pack gloves, hats, and scarves as well.